 There are many places to choose from when considering e-learning at degree level.
 Below are just some of the colleges in Ireland that offer degree courses online.

 NUI Galway offers online , blended and modular learning programmes.
 The same education is provided online as in a classroom setting and the programmes offered range from level 7 to level 9 in the NFQ.
 Degree programmes typically take 4 years to complete and are assessed through assignments, learning journals and online contributions and examinations.
-Courses on offer include a BA in Social Care, a degree in Early Childhood Studies and Practice and a BSc in Rural Development.
+Courses on offer include a BA in Social Care, a degree in Early Childhood Studies and Practice and an online Diploma in Software Engineering.

 Ireland’s first wholly online provider of third level degrees, Hibernia College was established in 2000 and is best known for providing postgraduate primary school teacher training courses.
 It now trains more teachers than the all of the traditional teacher training colleges put together.
 Hibernia now offers a postgraduate course in second level education as well as degrees in computing and business.